pjtunstall/a-ray-tracer-darkly/README.md

 ### Particles

 At present, the library provides just one sort of diffuse/particulate object, `hittables::volumes::ComstantMedium`.
 (Such objects are sometimes called "volumes" or "participating media".)
-It's defined by shape, color, and density.
+This is defined by shape, color, and density.

 ```rust
 let density = 0.3;